alinnman/celestial-navigation/maths/sphere-proof.md

 predefined pattern.
 This is not a **truth** in itself, but it is the result of systematically evaluating a posteriori observations.
-Also note that the findings are **un-biased**, i.e. not tied to any interpretation or model fitting.
+Also note that the findings are **un-biased**, i.e. not yet tied to any interpretation or model fitting.
 It is just observations made using simple instruments.

 The amount of evidence for both findings mentioned above is **overwhelming**.